regnissibnivek/snmp-device-monitor/README.md

 ## License

 This project is licensed under the MIT license.
-See `LICENSE` for details.
+See `LICENSE`

+## Activity Log

+This section tracks minor updates for repository activity purposes.

+- Added activity log on September 18, 2025.